top of page

 The Buckhorn Exchange, Denver Colorado, Restaurant, Steakhouse

-In our quest for authentic food, we visited Denver, Colorado last year.
+In my quest for authentic food, I visited Denver, Colorado last year.
 Before it was known as Denver, the area served as a meeting ground for many cultures.
 The state now known as Colorado was originally inhabited by a diverse range of Native American tribes, whose cultural heritage and traditions are still upheld by their descendants to this day..According to researchers, signs of Ancient Puebloan settlements in southwestern Colorado trace back to approximately 500 AD.

 But their lives and the was region forever changed in the late 1500s when the first Europeans arrived and claimed the land as their own.
 The name "Colorado" originated from the Spanish due to its distinctive red-colored soil.
 Subsequently, it became part of the United States in 1848 following the Treaty of Guadalupe Hidalgo, which concluded the Mexican-American War (1846-48).
 Everything drastically changed again for the indigenous tribes in 1858 when prospectors from Georgia traversed the plains of the Colorado Territory and stumbled upon a monumental discovery at the foot of the Rocky Mountains: gold.
 Despite the relatively small amount of the precious metal uncovered, the mere mention of its presence sparked a frenzy of activity in the region, changing the Colorado landscape forever.